 ATLAS physicists also studied the angular correlations of the two top quarks for signs of new physics processes.
 They were found in agreement with the Standard Model prediction, albeit some disagreement was observed in the kinematic distributions associated with the particles recoiling from the top-quark pair.
 While the overall number of top-quark pairs is lower than the prediction, the difference is not statistically significant when taking into account the (larger) uncertainties coming from the theory itself.

 The new ATLAS observations highlight the need for even more accurate theoretical calculations, a better understanding of the sources of uncertainty and, of course, more data!
 Physicists, theorists and engineers are hard at work on all three fronts.

-- Measurements of tt¯ differential cross-sections of highly boosted top quarks decaying to all-hadronic final states in pp collisions at 13 TeV using the ATLAS detector (arXiv:1801.02052, see figures).
+- Measurements of tt¯ differential cross-sections of highly boosted top quarks decaying to all-hadronic final states in proton-proton collisions at 13 TeV using the ATLAS detector (arXiv:1801.02052, see figures).

-- Measurements of top-quark pair differential cross-sections in the lepton+jets channel in pp collisions at 13 TeV using the ATLAS detector (JHEP 11 (2017) 191, see figures).
+- Measurements of top-quark pair differential cross-sections in the lepton+jets channel in proton-proton collisions at 13 TeV using the ATLAS detector (JHEP 11 (2017) 191, see figures).

-- Measurements of top-quark pair differential cross-sections in the eμ channel in pp collisions at 13 TeV using the ATLAS detector (Eur.
+- Measurements of top-quark pair differential cross-sections in the eμ channel in proton-proton collisions at 13 TeV using the ATLAS detector (Eur.
 Phys.
 J. C77 (2017) 299, see figures).